calkit/.github/profile/README.md

   </a>
 </p>

-Calkit's mission is to help make every scientific study reproducible, i.e., anyone should be able to download a project and go from raw data to research article with a single command.
+Calkit's mission is to make every scientific study reproducible.
+That is, anyone should be able to download a project and go from raw data to research article with a single command.
-We seek to do this without forcing scientists to become software engineering experts by providing simplified and unified interfaces on top of powerful software development tools like Git, DVC, uv, Docker, and even GitHub.
+We seek to do this without forcing researchers to become software engineering experts by providing simplified and unified interfaces on top of powerful software development tools like Git, DVC, uv, Docker, and even GitHub.